SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 ---
 type: rule
-title: Do you Optimize Your TinaCMS Project for Clarity, Performance, and Reliable Builds
+title: Do you Optimize your TinaCMS Project for Clarity, Performance, and Reliable Builds?
 seoDescription: Learn effective strategies to structure and optimize your TinaCMS project for clarity, performance, and successful builds.
 uri: do-you-optimize-tinacms-project